3-Chloropropanoic acid

-3-Chloropropanoic acid (also 3-chloropropionic acid) is the organic compound with the formula ClCH2CH2CO2H.
+3-Chloropropanoic acid (also known as 3-chloropropionic acid or UMB66) is the organic compound with the formula ClCH2CH2CO2H.
 A white or colorless solid, it is used as a drug and a synthetic intermediate.
 The compound is produced by the hydrochlorination of acrylic acid.
+In aqueous solution, it has a pKa value of 4.08.

-With the name UMB66, this compound is a drug used in scientific research.
+This compound is used in scientific research.
 It is structurally related to GHB and binds to the GHB receptor, but has no affinity for GABA receptors.
 It is also an active ingredient in some herbicide blends.
-Overdose may cause unconsciousness and/or convulsions.
+Overdose may cause unconsciousness or convulsions.
+It has been demonstrated that the substance can be broken down by both bacteria and fungi as a means of bioremediation.